In this piece · 20 sections+

 The Office (2005, 9 seasons, Peacock)

 Premise: Paper company coworkers slowly become family.
 Start here: Season 2, Episode 1 ("The Dundies").
-Season 1 is six episodes and kind of rough — skip it if you're in a hurry.
+Season 1 is six episodes and kind of rough.
+Skip it if you're in a hurry.
 Who'll love it: Anyone who's ever had a job, anyone who's ever had a bad boss, anyone with a pulse who missed this somehow.
 Who'll bounce: People who've already watched it four times and are trying to pretend they haven't.
-Time: 201 episodes × 22 min — a month, easy.
+Time: 201 episodes × 22 min.
+A month, easy.
 Status: Ended in 2013.
-A spinoff is in the works at Peacock and nobody asked for it.
-Seasons 2–5 are the gold; seasons 8 and 9 are a cautionary tale about what happens when you try to make a show work without its lead.
-Still the most rewatchable sitcom of the century, which is why everyone in your life is watching it right now for the seventh time.
+The Peacock spinoff The Paper dropped its ten-episode first season last September and it's better than it had any right to be.
+Oscar Nunez is doing real work, and season 2 lands in September.
+Original run is still the point though: seasons 2–5 are the gold; seasons 8 and 9 are a cautionary tale about what happens when you try to make a show work without its lead.
+Most rewatchable sitcom of the century.

 Premise: Foul-mouthed kids mock whatever happened this week.
-Start here: Season 5 onward — the early seasons are historically funny but crude in a way that's hard to sit through now.
-Or just watch whatever the most recent special is, since they now air as 90-minute specials a few times a year.
+Start here: Season 5 onward.
+The early seasons are historically funny but crude in a way that's hard to sit through now.
+Or just watch whatever the most recent episode is.
+Season 27 launched last July with next-day streaming and season 28 is right around the corner.
 Who'll love it: Anyone who thinks comedy should punch in every direction, news junkies, people who liked The Onion before it got bought.
 Who'll bounce: Anyone who uses the phrase "punching down," anyone who gets their politics from TikTok.
 Time: 26 min episodes, plus specials around 90 min each.
 Cherry-pick.
-Status: Ongoing, with new specials — the traditional seasons have basically ended in favor of these event drops.
+Status: Ongoing.
+Paramount cut a $1.5B deal last summer that pulled the entire library off HBO Max and made Paramount+ the exclusive US home, with 50 new episodes on the way.
 Trey Parker and Matt Stone are the only American comedians who've written about every major cultural moment of the last 28 years in close to real time.
 That's a miracle nobody's replicated.

 SPY x FAMILY (2022, 3 seasons, Hulu / Crunchyroll)

 Premise: Spy, assassin, and telepath kid fake-family together.
 Start here: Episode 1.
 The whole premise is in the pilot and it's great.
 Who'll love it: Anime-curious viewers who don't know where to start, people who liked The Americans but wanted it to be adorable, anyone who thinks four-year-olds doing international espionage is inherently funny (it is).
 Who'll bounce: People who won't watch subtitles, people allergic to cute.
-Time: ~25 min episodes, roughly 37 episodes across the run — one week if you're committed.
-Status: Ongoing, and a movie already happened.
+Time: ~25 min episodes across three seasons.
+One week if you're committed.
+Status: Ongoing.
+Season 3 wrapped in Japan late last year and the English dub hit Hulu back in February.
+A movie already happened too.
 One of two or three anime that work for people who otherwise don't watch anime.
 The kid character, Anya, is doing more for the medium's Western viewership than any marketing team ever has.

 Tier 3: If You've Run Out of Everything Else